 Authentication

 Park Ward body number stamp under the bonnet must be cross-referenced to the BDC register and to the Crewe build card.
-Converted-saloon 'Park Ward-style' cabriolets exist (a 2021 BaT example is a documented Belgian conversion, bringatrailer.com/listing/1956-bentley-s1-4/, sold at US$120,000 — well below the genuine Continental level) and must not be transacted at this tier.
+Converted-saloon 'Park Ward-style' cabriolets exist — documented conversions have appeared at auction well below the genuine Continental level — and must not be transacted at this tier.

 The four-door aluminium 'Flying Spur' Sports Saloon by H.J.
 Mulliner — the direct ancestor of the modern Bentley Flying Spur nameplate.
 Four- or six-light window arrangement, all-aluminium body panels, Sports Saloon roofline distinct from the standard steel Bentley S1 saloon.
 The definitive four-door coachbuilt post-war Bentley for collectors who want a four-door Continental rather than a coupé or drophead.